Deploy Docker Container on Cloud

 net-to-proxy:

-field sets up a port binding from your host to the container.
-You’ll be able to access the Portainer UI by visiting https://localhost:9443
+The ports field sets up a port binding from your host to the container.
+You’ll be able to access the Portainer UI by visiting https://localhost:9443.
+Portainer provides a self-signed HTTPS certificate, which you can override by mounting your own into the container.

-inside the container.
+The volumes field sets up a data volume that’s mounted to /data inside the container.
 Portainer will write your settings to this location, allowing them to persist after the container restarts.
-The host’s Docker socket, /var/run/docker.sock
+The host’s Docker socket, /var/run/docker.sock, is bind mounted straight into the container so Portainer can manage the Docker installation it’s running within.

-field, maps out the networks the container will have.
+The Networks field, maps out the networks the container will have.
 There are other ways to add a network to a stack, in this case we used this way to ensure connectivity after reboots.

-, so Docker automatically starts Portainer after the host reboots unless you manually stop the container first.
+Finally, the restart field is set to unless-stopped, so Docker automatically starts Portainer after the host reboots unless you manually stop the container first.

 Now you can use this Compose file to bring up Portainer: